 Raspberries contain powerful antioxidants that work against free radicals, inhibiting tumor growth and decreasing inflammation in the body.
 Those same potent polyphenols that protect against heart disease also help ward off or slow many types of cancer, including esophageal, lung, mouth, pharynx, endometrial, pancreatic, prostate, and colon.

-Any plant food with skin has lots of fiber - and raspberries have lots of skin!
+Any plant food with skin has lots of fiber, and raspberries have a lot of skin.
 Eating high-fiber foods help keep blood sugar stable.
 Studies have shown that type 1 diabetics who consume high-fiber diets have lower blood glucose levels and type 2 diabetics may have improved blood sugar, lipid, and insulin levels.

 Digestion, detox, and disease prevention